etherisc-legacy/GIF/docs/gifcli_manual.rst

 With these basic steps, you can start using the Generic Insurance Framework.

-For your convenience, we also provide the addresses of the smart contracts, deployed in the blockchain test network Rinkeby.
+.. note :: For your convenience, we also provide the addresses of the smart contracts, deployed in the blockchain test network Rinkeby.
 These contracts enable the necessary functionality for the GIF CLI.
 In particular, you should use the ProductService contract to deploy your own product's contract.

 **Network: rinkeby** (id: 4)